tremor-rs/tremor-www/community/governance/policies/security.md

 Contact the current security coordinator (Darach Ennis) directly [PGP key](https://pgp.mit.edu/pks/lookup?op=get&search=0x962FAC01B6989EBB).
 Contact the back-up contact (Heinz Gies) directly [PGP key](https://keys.openpgp.org/vks/v1/by-fingerprint/71C9D7794FCEAC9D77AC4F6FE21BB9BD3F38481E).

-Post a friendly reminder on the community slack.
+Post a friendly reminder on the community discord.

 Please note that discussion forums are public areas.
 When escalating in these venues, please do not discuss your issue.
 Say that you’re trying to get a hold of someone from the security team.